GriffinSar/Project-Two--Trek-Quiz/README.md

 Use the 'git clone' command in terminal followed by the copied git URL.
 A clone of the project will be created locally on your machine.

+# Credits

+### Content

+Content for the questions on this site were taken from - https://intl.startrek.com/ultimate-star-trek-captains-trivia-quiz and https://entertainment.ie/tv/tv-news/the-ultimate-star-trek-the-next-generation-quiz-209297/

+The quotes used for the end page were taken from the show star trek

+All other text was writen by me.

 # Disclaimer
 This website is for educational purposes only.